anarcat/terms-benchmarks/README.md

 unnecessarily hard.

-After reviewing the Danluu article, I tested other bandwidth tests, but results seemed consistent with the `seq` results for gnome-terminal, xfce4-terminal, urxvt and xterm, based on by-hand tests.
+After reviewing the Danluu article, I tested other bandwidth tests, but results seemed consistent with the `seq` results during anecdotal tests of gnome-terminal, xfce4-terminal, urxvt and xterm.
 We did confirm a problem with `cat $largefile` in Emacs `eshell`, but that seems particular to the `cat` command there: a shell script wrapping the *same* command takes 3 times less time, and is perfectly interruptible.
+The script is in `test-cat-src.sh`.
+A similar test is simply to run `cat bytes.raw` after bootstraping a large file with `test-bytes-helper.sh` script.
+A file about as large as the default `seq` test can be built with 5000000 bytes of entropy (`sh bytes.sh 5000000`).
+One final test that was designed is the `test-cat-src-100.sh`, which aims at replicating the xterm test.
+It shows similar result to the largefile tests.

 Qualitative evaluation
 ======================